Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 -  May 2021 @ Physikalisch-Meteorologische Observatorium Davos/World Radiation Center (PMOD/WRC): "On the Impulsive Heating of Quiet Solar Corona".

 ### Public Talks
+-  Feb 2023 @ IUCAA National Science Day celebrations: Introduction to Sun and the Aditya-L1 mission
+-  Nov 2022 @ IIT BHU: Open workshop and tutorial on Introduction to machine and deep learning
+-  Oct 2022 @ Solar eclipse special talk at IUCAA: Aditya-L1: India's first mission to the Sun (in **English and Tamil**)
 -  Feb 2022 @ IUCAA National Science Day celebrations: The many ways to know our Universe.
 -  Feb 2022 @ Athaang astronomy club, IISER Tirupati: The exhalations and snores of the slumbering Sun.
 -  Aug 2021 @ Fergusson college, Pune, India: From Sun to Earth using A.I